tencent cloud

 5. Create a consumer.

-// Create a consumer with the client
+// Create a consumer using the client.

 consumer, err := client.Subscribe(pulsar.ConsumerOptions{